Coming home with empty arms is among the most painful and most common memories of parents affected by perinatal bereavement.

 Suddenly we realize that no one will give us back what we have not seen / heard / experienced in those days … and the pain can re-emerge, very strong and permanent, anniversary after anniversary, regret after regret.

-It matters little that many families like us have no real memories of their children, and it matters little to know that the shock of those days prevented us from thinking about what would have been better to do.
+And it matters little that many families like us lack real memories of their children, and it matters little to know that the shock of those days prevented us from thinking about what would have been best to do.

 As the Norwegian midwives I met in Oslo in 2008 say, every mother wishes in the depths of her heart to meet and re-know the baby she gave birth to or only held in her belly, even if he is dead: it just needs to be placed in the better conditions to do so.